 In China, a legendary three legged from named Jin Chan was said to come out during a full moon.
 If he appears near a home or business, good luck and wealth will come to that establishment.
 The real Jin Chan was apparently the animal companion of a famous Daoist monk named Liu Haichan.

 Jin Chan is often depicted as a large bull from with one back leg and glowing red eyes.
 He also has a coin in his mouth and sits atop a pile of money.
-Nicknamed the Money Frog or Toad, Jin Chan is often used in Feng Shui to increase the flow of money and to protect against bad luck.
+Nicknamed the Money Frog, Jin Chan is often used in Feng Shui to increase the flow of money and to protect against bad luck.

 In Hinduism, frogs and toads are viewed as protectors when one if going through a change or transformation of some kind.
 Frogs were also associated with the transition from dusk to evening, as the sun sets.